klaferr/klaferr.github.io/research.markdown

 Check out my <a href="https://scholar.google.com/citations?user=i8Cgz9cAAAAJ&hl=en" > google scholar </a> or <a href="https://ui.adsabs.harvard.edu/search/q=author%3A%22Laferriere%2C%20K.%20L.%22&sort=date%20desc%2C%20bibcode%20desc&p_=0"> search for me on NASA/ADS </a> for the most up-to-date links to papers and abstracts.

 # On-going work
-# Modeling Ice Mass balance using MCMC and Trough Migration Paths
+## Modeling Ice Mass balance using MCMC and Trough Migration Paths
 ### with Dr. Ali Bramson, Purdue University
 Mars’ northern pole features a kilometers-thick ice cap of mostly pure water ice, and most of this polar cap is made up of the North Polar Layered
 	Deposits (NPLD).
 The NPLD is a series of continous layers of ice and dust.
 The variation in dust content allows for observation of these layers through ground penetrating radar, like SHARAD aboard MRO.
 	These layers provide a record of variations in Mars’ climate due to orbital forcing.
 	In the upper ~500 meters of the NPLD are sloping unconformities, which have been interpreted as bounding surfaces due to the migration of the spiral troughs poleward over time.
+We are using a MCMC and phenomenological model to back out Mars' ice accumulation and loss rates through time based on the mapped trough migration paths.

-# Ballistic Transport of OH and H2O on lunar diurnal timescales
+## Ballistic Transport of OH and H2O on lunar diurnal timescales
 ### with Dr. Ali Bramson, Purdue University
  The mechanism which results in the observed diurnal varaibility of the 3 micron absorption feature is unknown.
 One potential mechanism that has been proposed is ballistic migration, however it has been suggested that measurements of the lunar exosphere disagree with this hypothesis.
 We explore if both the diurnal trends observed on the surface and the exopsheric density can be explained through ballistic transport.
 Shown below is the result of our OH and H2O models, revealing that ballistic transport produces similar exospheric densities to those observed.